Robust Dynamic Assortment Optimization in the Presence of Outlier Customers: Introduction

 The rest of the paper is organized as follows.
 Sec. \ref{sec:rel} introduces the related work.
 Sec. \ref{sec:formulation} describes the problem formulation.
-The first active elimination policy and the regret bounds are presented in Sec. \ref{sec:act_policy}, while the adaptive algorithm is presented in Sec.~\ref{sec:adaptive}.
-Numerical illustration are provided in Sec. \ref{sec:numerical} with the conclusion in Sec. \ref{sec:conclusion}.
+The first active elimination policy and the regret bounds are presented in Sec. \ref{sec:act_policy}, while the adaptive algorithm is presented in Sec.~\ref{sec:adaptive}. { The gap dependent regret analysis and $\log T$-type regret bounds are provided in Sec.~\ref{sec:gap}.} Numerical illustration are provided in Sec. \ref{sec:numerical} with the conclusion in Sec. \ref{sec:conclusion}.
 The proof the lower bound result is provided in the appendix.
 Proofs of some technical lemmas are relegated to the supplementary material.